InkPi/No_More_CuteNess_ShoppingCart/README.md

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description. if/else statement of when a random monster image shows up on the screen, have the correct name of the monster in text form above the image.
-    // append monster's name to right random monster img const monsterNameAppend = $('.monsterName');
-    // monsterNameAppend.append(bunnyName)
-    if (randomMonster === 0) { // played around got it solved myself
-      // Not sure why this way doesn't work too: monsterArray[randomMonster] === monsterArray[0]
-      monsterNameAppend.append(bunnyName);
-    } else if (randomMonster === 1) {
-      monsterNameAppend.append(mewmewName);
-    } else if (randomMonster === 2) {
-      monsterNameAppend.append(iceCreamName);
-    }

 ## jQuery Discoveries
  Use this section to list some, but not all, of the jQuery methods and\or functionality discovered while working on this project.
-.keydown()
-.which === 37 //37 stands for left arrow key
-.show()
-.hide()
-.data()
-.fadeOut()
-setTimeout

 ## Change Log
  Section to document what changes were made and the reasoning behind those changes.
- To crop out part of image I don't need:
- Change from creating a image tag via jQuery for player and putting it into a body type div to creating another div inside that div and css style a background image url to it.

 ## Issues and Resolutions
  Exploring Page:
- 1. Attack turns for player and computer: setTimeOut and fadeOut
- 2. Git cropping: cropped through photoshop though its terrible
- 3. Decreasing value and resetting: data()
- 4. Setting correct name to random monster image: if/else statement and replace value at the end and reappend it
- 5. Moving the image around: pasrseInt(had help)